jasgreen/contact-form-submissions/readme.txt

 === Plugin Name ===
 Contributors: jasongreen
-Tags: contact form 7, save contact form, submissions, contact form db, cf7, wpcf7 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SNHXWSXSPYATE Requires at least: 3.0.1
+Tags: contact form 7, save contact form, submissions, contact form db, cf7, wpcf7, contact form storage Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SNHXWSXSPYATE Requires at least: 3.0.1
 Tested up to: 4.3.1
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv3

-Save all Contact Form 7 submissions in the database.
+Never miss an enquiry again!
+Save all Contact Form 7 submissions in your database.

 == Description ==

 No configuration necessary.
-Once activated all contact form submissions will be saved into the database.
-Each submission is stored as a post so they can easily be managed using the default WordPress interface.
+Once activated all contact form submissions will be saved in your database.

+Submissions are stored as posts so they can easily be managed using the default WordPress interface.
+You can filter subsmissions by searching, selecting individual contact forms or picking a date range.

-This plugin is completely debranded with absolutely no donation links.
+All submissions can easily be exported using the default WordPress exporter.

 == Installation ==